The introduction can be found here and Chapter One here.

 leadership of the revolution.

-Over the next few days the revolutionaries made all the preparations that were possible and when it came down to it, it was relatively easy because throughout the country, especially in the cities, people were revolting against the regime that had completely failed to solve the country's problems.
+Over the next few days the revolutionaries made all possible preparations and they proved to be relatively easy because throughout the country, especially in the cities, people were revolting against the regime that had completely failed to solve the country's problems.

 Famine was making its mark everywhere but nowhere as seriously as in the largest cities.
 In